Components Overview#

 pn.panel('More text').servable()

-When developing an app, someone (possibly you!) will require at some point to make it prettier!
+When developing an app, someone (possibly you!) will be required at some point to make it prettier!
 A quick way to achieve that is to wrap your app in one of the templates that Panel provides, that are defined by declaring four main content areas on the page, which can be populated as desired:

 • header: The header area of the HTML page